honeycombio/refinery/config.md

 ## OpenTelemetry Metrics

-### Section Name: `OTelMetrics`

-Configuration for Refinery's OpenTelemetry metrics.
+`OTelMetrics` `OTelMetrics` contains configuration for Refinery's OpenTelemetry (OTel) metrics.
 This is the preferred way to send metrics to Honeycomb.
-New installations should prefer OTelMetrics.
+New installations should prefer `OTelMetrics`.

 ### `Enabled`

-Enabled controls whether to send metrics via OTel.
+Enabled controls whether to send metrics via OpenTelemetry.

-Enabled controls whether to send OpenTelemetry metrics to Honeycomb.
+Each of the metrics providers can be enabled or disabled independently.
+Metrics can be sent to multiple destinations.

 - Not eligible for live reload.
 - Type: `bool`

 ### `APIHost`

-APIHost is the URL of the OTel API to which metrics will be sent.
+APIHost is the URL of the OpenTelemetry API to which metrics will be sent.

-Specifies a URL for the upstream API to receive refinery's own OTel metrics.
+Refinery's internal metrics will be sent to the `/v1/metrics` endpoint on this host.

 - Not eligible for live reload.
 - Type: `url`